dnedza/clim680_assignments/index.md

 ### Conda Environment

 The environment.yml file is provided to define the environment needed to run all codes.

-### Figures

-The figures from my notebooks are saved in the `figs` subdirectory and shown in my notebooks.

 ### Analyses and Notebooks